 ANYWAY, what I actually wanted to write about today was an experience I had while developing TokiPonaPoemBot.
 In that experience, there's a lesson about being pragmatic versus being a single-minded dumbdumb, which I think is worth sharing.

 Here's the background.
 Initially, I intended to run the bot as a systemd service, systemd being Linux software that can manage processes.
 My idea was that systemd would wake up the bot whenever I booted my computer.
 The bot would then ask itself "Is it time to tweet yet?" in a loop until it was time to tweet.
 The thing is, it wasn't working.
 The bot's systemd service always failed to start, and I couldn't figure out why.
-It appeared likely that my motivation would die and I would never finish the project.
+It seemed likely that my motivation would die and I would never finish the project.

 Then a simpler solution occurred to me.
 There's another piece of Linux software called cron that runs tasks at regular intervals.
 With the following configuration, I could get cron to run the bot once per day at 4pm: